© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Moated site and monastic retreat at Crowle Court is a scheduled monument protected by Historic England under reference 1018894.
 View the official record →

-Crowle Court is a moated site and monastic retreat located in Worcestershire.
+Crowle Court is a moated site in Worcestershire that preserves evidence of medieval occupation and monastic use.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1018894.

 Moated site and monastic retreat at Crowle Court is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1018894.